Basics

 while (condition) { // loop body } |

-while loops are commonly used when the number of repetitions is unknown at the time of writing the code.
+while loops are commonly used when the number of repetitions is not known at the time of writing the code.
 This includes scenarios where the loop will never execute or will execute infinitely.

 Example: display all powers of 3 below the limit value.